loganrath/cist608/module-08.md

 module_description: This module finishes up what you need to know about methods as well as locating existing instruments.

 readings:
-  - title: "Video from Logan (Module 8)"
+  - title: "Video from Dr. Rath (Module 8)"
     url:
     icon: play-circle text-success
     description: This is an overview video where I give a high level explanation of the readings and describe this week's tasks.